EdDataScienceEES/tutorial-orla03/index.md

 This shows us the lower bound at 2.5% and upper bound and 97.5% (because alpha is 5%!) corresponding to both the intercept and the height.

-We will now check our values against the built in r function.
+We will now check our values against the built in R function.

 ```r
 # Compare to the built in r function!